Emergency Unemployment Benefits Brief

 Background: Unemployment insurance (UI) is the federally supervised program under which states provide benefits to involuntarily unemployed citizens, typically for up to 26 weeks.
 The program serves as a safety net while the newly unemployed find a new job.

-In response to the 2008 economic downturn, however, Congress dramatically extended this subsidized window to up to 99 weeks–or nearly two years–in some states via the federally-funded Emergency Unemployment Compensation (EUC) and Extended Benefit (EB) programs.
+In response to the 2008 economic downturn, however, Congress dramatically extended this subsidized window to up to 99 weeks–nearly two years–in some states via the federally-funded Emergency Unemployment Compensation (EUC) and Extended Benefit (EB) programs.
 The emergency measure was implemented with the understanding that the UI timetable would eventually return to normal (hence its reliance on periodic congressional reauthorization).
 At the end of last year, Congress passed the Ryan-Murray Budget Agreement to set spending levels for the next two years.
 The deal did not include an extension of the crisis-level EUC benefits.
-Instead, all benefits returned to their status quo duration of 26 weeks on December 30, 2013.
+Instead, all benefits returned to their status quo duration of 26 weeks on December 28, 2013.
 As in the case of other expanded entitlements, however, the Left has sought to make this emergency subsidy a permanent reality for jobless America via continued extensions.
-Senator Harry Reid’s latest proposal (S. 1845) would extend the EUC program for three months.

 Many conservatives have a number of policy concerns with any such extension: